Jobbenn/SSW695-A_Fall2025/HealthBud/assets/data/sources.md

 #### Explanation on Data Sourcing
 For the __Recommended Dietary Allowances and Adequate Intakes__ (vitamins, Elements, Water, Macronutrients), the __Tolerable Upper Intake Levels__ (vitamins, minerals), the __Acceptable Macronutrient Distribution Ranges__, and the __Additional Macronutrient Recommendations__; two primary sources were used _(as specified below)_.
 Note that newer data _(from the 2011 publication)_ and data that was filled in _(non-NULL)_ was preferred when combining sources.

+For nutrients where the Institute of Medicine did not specify quantitative upper limits—namely added sugars, saturated fats, trans fats, and cholesterol—guidance values were derived from leading public health authorities.
+Specifically, limits follow recommendations from the U.S. Dietary Guidelines for Americans (2020–2025), the American Heart Association (AHA), and the World Health Organization (WHO).
+These sources collectively advise limiting added sugars and saturated fats to less than 10% of total daily calories, trans fats to less than 1% (ideally 0 g), and cholesterol to approximately 300 mg per day (≤ 200 mg for individuals with elevated cardiovascular risk).
+These values were adopted to provide practical and evidence-based upper thresholds for “limit” nutrients.

 #### Works Cited
 Institute of Medicine (US) Committee to Review Dietary Reference Intakes for Vitamin D and Calcium; Ross AC, Taylor CL, Yaktine AL, et al., editors.
 Dietary Reference Intakes for Calcium and Vitamin D. Washington (DC): National Academies Press (US); 2011.
 Summary Tables.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK56068/